lorenzo-rovigatti/comp_bio_notes/proteins.md

 Now I will (very!) briefly discuss how secondary structures pack and layer to form the native structures of proteins.
 Following @finkelstein2002protein, we classify folded proteins into three macrocategories: fibrous, membrane and globular proteins[^folded_proteins].

-[^folded_proteins]: For the moment we leave out proteins that are intrinsically disordered or have intrinsically disordered domanis, see [^intrinsically_disordered].
+[^folded_proteins]: For the moment we leave out proteins that are intrinsically disordered or have intrinsically disordered domains, see [^intrinsically_disordered].
 [^general_Ramachandran]: I remind you that a "general" Ramachandran plot shows the $\phi$ and $\psi$ angles of residues that are not Gly, Leu, Val, Pro, or come before a Pro.

 (sec:fibrous_proteins)=